thegitone23/balance_app/README.md

 # balance_app
 This is a simple balance manager app, you can record all of the monetary transactions between you and your friends.
 You will need atleast a friend online or two google id's to use the app.
-App is deployed at https://thegitone23.github.io/balance_app/
+A Demo of the app is deployed at https://thegitone23.github.io/balance_app/

 ## Tech Stack
 This app is mainly based on React, Redux, Firebase